Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

 ## Modules

-We have `extract` and `load` modules that contain Terraform code for extracting RDS data, ECS tasks, Step Function for extraction and load process, S3 bucket definitions, IAM roles/policies for accessing S3, RDS, etc and shared variables across modules.
+We have `extract` and `load` modules that contain Terraform code for extracting RDS data, ECS tasks, a Step Function for extraction and loading, S3 bucket definitions, IAM roles/policies for accessing S3, RDS, etc and shared variables across modules.

 AWS Services: RDS for source and target databases, S3 for intermediate storage, ECS for running extraction and loading tasks and Step Functions for orchestration.